autonomys/subspace/docs/development.md

 ## To Farm By Yourself (Offline)

 1. Download the executables for your operating system
-2. Open your favourite terminal, and go to the folder where you download the executables
+2. Open your favourite terminal, and go to the folder where you downloaded the executables

 **Linux/MacOS:**